top of page

 Tape Heads:

 Still working on it, so things might change a bit.
+(The erase head needs looking at).
 More (relatively) soon.
-Meanwhile, on this particular unit there are a couple of observations:
+Meanwhile, on this particular unit there are a few observations:

 a) There's way too much drive from V1A into the grid of V3A.
 The signal (monitored at the replay heads) is distorted with as little as 55mV rms into the Instrument input and 30mV into the Mic.
 That's what you get for being tight and not fitting a gain control.
 Replay distortion improves a lot if R10 is changed from 220K to 1M2.

 c) The most noticeable improvement came from changing C11 from 5000pF to 2700pF and bumping the bias frequency up to about 50kHz.
-With sensible settings on the level and sustain controls, it's possible to get a very useable sound, even with modern Copicat tape stock.
+With sensible settings on the level and sustain controls, it's possible to get an almost useable sound, even with modern Copicat tape stock.

 2. Selmer Truvoice Echo 300 MkI